 The Strip is the heart of Las Vegas – a four-mile-long, multi-lane highway lined by one enormous billion-dollar casino resort after another.
 It’s the epicentre of the city, whether you’re looking to gamble, party or just soak up the Las Vegas craziness.
-So it makes sense that you’d want to stay there if you can, but is it affordable?
+So it makes sense you’d want to stay there if you can, but is it affordable?
 Is there such thing as a budget Las Vegas Strip hotel?
-On my last trip to Vegas I ended up staying in five different resorts on the Strip, ranging from budget to luxury.
-So after testing them out, here are my suggestions to help you find your perfect stay on the Strip, whatever you want to spend.
+After testing out a range of hotels, from cheap stays to luxury resorts, here are my suggestions to help you decide where to stay on the Las Vegas Strip, whatever you want to spend.

 Read more: Visiting Las Vegas on a budget